binkley/modern-java-practices/README.md

 Lombok annotation processing fails `-Xlint:all`.
 Use `-Xlint:all,-processing` to bypass warnings about annotation processing.
-In addition, using Lombok's configuration to add suppression annotations on generated code (so other tools will ignore generated code) needs the older Spotbugs annotations provided by a dependency.
+In addition, using Lombok's configuration to add suppression annotations on generated code (so other tools will ignore generated code) needs the older Spotbugs annotations provided as a dependency.

 ---